 ⚠️ Due to the absence of GPS technology in microchips, you cannot actively track and locate your lost cat with a microchip.

 Moreover, microchips are too small to contain GPS technology.
 The microchips used in cats and dogs are the same; read more about this topic in detail in the articles below to keep all of your furry friends safe:

-What are the limitations of the microchip cat ID?
+What are the cons of the microchip cat ID?

 While it’s definitely sensible to microchip your cat, this is only minimally helpful.
-It is very useful to help locate the cat’s owner if someone finds the animal, but a microchip won’t help to locate the lost cat in the first place.
+Firstly, microchips don’t help you take an active role in finding your cat.
+They can help locate the cat’s owner if someone finds the animal, but a microchip won’t help you find your lost cat in the first place.

 Microchips for cats have the following limitations:

 - They are of no help while you are actively searching for your cat.